sharmingaziani/Hangman-Game/README.md

-Welcome to my hangman game using AngularJS and HTML/SCSS!

 ## Some things about my project

 - I developed an immersive and interactive user interface using front-end technologies that provide an authentic gaming experience with a fully functional keyboard.